Chamanna Cluozza hut trail

 Public Transport

-• With the Rhaetian Railway (from Chur, Prättigau, Upper and Lower Engadine) hourly to Zernez
+• Hourly service to Zernez with the Rhaetian Railway (from Chur, Prättigau, Upper and Lower Engadin)

-• From the north: via Landquart – Klosters by car transport through the Vereina tunnel (Selfranga - Sagliains) or over the Flüela Pass into the Lower Engadine on H27
+• From the north: via Landquart – Klosters using car shuttle through the Vereina tunnel (Selfranga - Sagliains) or via Flüela Pass into the Lower Engadin on H27

-• From the east: via Landeck / Austria in the direction of St. Moritz on H27
+• From the east: via Landeck / Austria towards St. Moritz on H27

-Zernez is located directly on the Engadine road H27.
+Zernez lies directly on the Engadin road H27.

 Parking

-• Free parking at the train station, in the village and at the visitor center of the National Park in Zernez.
+• Free parking at the train station, in the village, and at the National Park visitor center in Zernez.

 Responsible for this content: Tourism Engadin Scuol Samnaun Val Müstair AG.